 You only have 60 days to take or decline COBRA coverage.

-You can only stay on a COBRA plan for a limited time, usually 18-36 months.
+You can only stay on a COBRA plan for a limited time, often from 18 to 36 months.

 Your coverage changes under COBRA if your employer changes the plan’s coverage.